 Amazake vs Sake: What is the Difference?

 The Difference between Amazake and Sake (Nihonshu)

 Then, what is the difference between Amazake and Sake (Nihonshu)?
 Today, let me talk about that.

-On the other hand, Sake or Nihonshu is usually made from rice, malted rice and water, fermented, and the impurities are filtered out.
+Meanwhile, usually made from rice, malted rice, and water, Sake or Nihonshu is fermented and the impurities are filtered out.

 Appearance and Forms

 In appearance, Amazake is white and cloudy, for unlike Sake rice wine it is unrefined.
 The sweet Sake-like beverage is available in various forms in Japan, as canned or bottled drinks, in concentrated, powder, or freeze-dried forms.

 In contrast, Sake or Nihonshu is a clear, transparent alcoholic drink and is most commonly sold in glass bottles.
 By the way, both Amazake and Nihonshu can be served hot or cold.